The Bankrate promise

 |Capital One Spark Cash Plus||Amex Blue Business Cash|

-As you go up in annual spend, the difference in rewards becomes even more obvious, with the Capital One Spark earning a whopping $2,300 more than the Blue Business Cash once you get to $200,000 in annual spend.
+The difference in rewards becomes even more obvious as your spending increases, with the Capital One Spark earning a whopping $2,300 more than the Blue Business Cash once you get to $200,000 in annual spend.
 That $50,000 cap on 2 percent cash back with the Blue Business Cash really limits how much business owners can earn in comparison to the Spark Cash Plus.

 But what happens after the first year, when there are no welcome bonuses?
-Below you can see that, at the $50,000 level, the annual fee puts the Capital One Spark Plus Cash just a tad behind the Blue Business Cash in net rewards.
+At the $50,000 level, the annual fee puts the Capital One Spark Plus Cash just a tad behind the Blue Business Cash in net rewards.
 But as the spending increases, the Spark Cash Plus wins out again.

 |Capital One Spark Cash Plus||Amex Blue Business Cash|